4ndr3wP/Ai-tutor_S3/README.md

     - A LangChain-based pipeline is built to query the vector store using LLMs for intelligent response generation.

 * API Integration
-    - A Flask API wraps the backend logic for integration with the frontend application.
+    - A FastAPI backend wraps the RAG logic for integration with the React frontend application.

 Architecture Overview
 * **Overall architecture**
 ![alt text](AI-Tutor/rag_pipline.png)

 ## 📁 Project Structure
 ```